No Spend Challenge: Rules, How to Do It for a Month

 What to Do After the No Spend Month

-- Which purchases did you miss?
+• Which number did you save?